Gẹlẹdẹ: The origins of Gelede

 There are two main schools of thought about the origins of Gelede, the historical and the mythological.
-The historical origins are linked to three possible places, Old Oyo, Ketu, and Ilobi.
+The historical origins are linked to three possible places, Oyo ile, Ketu, and Ilobi.
 Ketu, one of the oldest and most elaborate of the Gelede performances has an origin story of a king dying and his two twin sons both vying for the throne.
 One brother, after learning that he wasn't going to get the throne came up with a plan to kill his twin.
 When the brother caught wind of the plan he came up with a counter plan that involved creating a mask and a makeshift person as a deception.
 The mythological origins are directly connected to Iya Nla, or the Great Mother, and her connection to motherhood and twins.

 Most Yoruba myths of origin can be found in the divination narratives known as Odu Ifa.
 There are approximately 256 Odu Ifa, each of which contains a number of poems called ese Ifa.
 A typical ese Ifa is a narrative about a person or animal with a problem and the steps to resolve that problem.
-An ese Ifa explains the origins of Gelede as beginning with Yemoja, "The Mother of all the orisa and all living things."
-Yemoja could not have children and consulted an Ifa oracle, who advised her to offer sacrifices and to dance with wooden images on her head and metal anklets on her feet.
+An ese Ifa explains the origins of Gelede as beginning with Yéwájòbí,{Yé Yé awa} "The Mother of all the orisa and all living things."
+Yewajobi could not have children and consulted an Ifa oracle, who advised her to offer sacrifices and to dance with wooden images on her head and metal anklets on her feet.
 After performing this ritual, she became pregnant.
 Her first child was a boy, nicknamed "Efe" (the humorist); the Efe mask emphasizes song and jests because of the personality of its namesake.
-Yemoja's second child was a girl, nicknamed "Gelede" because she was obese like her mother.
+Yewa's second child was a girl, nicknamed "Gelede" because she was obese like her mother.
 Also like her mother, Gelede loved dancing.

 After getting married themselves, neither Gelede or Efe's partner could have children.
 The Ifa oracle suggested they try the same ritual that had worked for their mother.
 No sooner than Efe and Gelede performed these rituals - dancing with wooden images on their heads and metal anklets on their feet - they started having children.
 These rituals developed into the Gelede masked dance and was perpetuated by the descendants of Efe and Gelede.

 This narrative is one of many stories that explains the origin of Gelede.
 Another theory states that the beginning of Gelede might be associated with the change from a matriarchal to a patriarchal society.